optimizely/python-sdk/README.md

 ### Install the SDK

 The SDK is available through [PyPi](https://pypi.python.org/pypi?name=optimizely-sdk&:action=display).
+This is a test.

 To install: